samuelecancellieri/CRISPRme/README.md

     docker run -v ${PWD}:/DATA -w /DATA -i scancellieri/crisprme crisprme.py complete-search --genome Genomes/hg38/ --vcf list_vcf.txt/ --guide sg1617.txt --pam PAMs/20bp-NGG-spCas9.txt --annotation Annotations/gencode_encode.hg38.bed --samplesID list_samplesID.txt --gene_annotation Gencode/gencode.protein_coding.bed --bMax 2 --mm 6 --bDNA 2 --bRNA 2 --merge 3 --output Results/sg1617/ --thread 4
     ```

-**<a name="Index-Genome">3.2</a> CRISPRitz Index-Genome Tool**
+**<a name="Index-Genome">3.2</a> CRISPRitz Targets-Integration function**
-This tool is created to generate an index genome (similar to the bwa-index step).
-This step is
-time consuming (from 30 to 60 minutes) but helps to save a lot of execution time while
-searching with lot of guides and with the support of bulges (DNA and RNA).
-If do not need to
-search with bulges, skip this passage.
+This function produces the integrated data starting from a Merge file (best/alt).
 Input:
-- Name of the genome to create (e.g. `hg19_ref`).
-- Directory containing a genome in fasta format, need to be separated into single
-chromosome files.
-- Text file containing the PAM (including a number of Ns equal to the guide length) and a
-space separated number indicating the length of the PAM sequence (e.g. Cas9 PAM is
-NNNNNNNNNNNNNNNNNNNNNGG 3).
-The sequence is composed by 20 Ns and
-NGG, followed by number 3, representing the length of the PAM sequence.
+- Best/Alt merge targets file, containing the processed targets
+- Genome version, the name of the genome used in the search, such as hg38,hg19,mm10 and so on
+- Bed file extracted from Gencode data to find gene proximity of targets
+- Bed file containing empirical verified OT, like via GUIDE-seq, CIRCLE-seq and other sequencing protocols
-- Number of bulges to include in the database to perform the following search (i.e. the max
+- Directory of VCF data used in the search, supporting only one dataset at the time
-number bulges allowed for DNA and RNA when searching on the database)
-- Number of threads to use for the analysis (Optional)
+- Output directory, in which all the temporary data and final integrated results will be created

 Output:
-- Directory containing an index genome in .bin format, separated into single chromosome
-files, containing all the candidate targets for a selected PAM, adding also characters to
-perform bulge search.
+- Directory containing the integrated result file with all the targets from the merge input file and a notfound file containing all the targets from empirical verified OT that does not match in a predicted in-silico target

 Example call:
 - Conda
     ```
-    crispritz.py index-genome hg19_ref hg19_ref/ pam/pamNGG.txt -bMax 2 -th 4
+    crisprme.py targets-integration --targets sg1617.bestMerge.txt --genome_version hg38 --guide sg1617.txt --gencode Gencode/gencode.protein_coding.bed --output .
     ```
 - Docker
     ```
-    docker run -v ${PWD}:/DATA -w /DATA -i pinellolab/crispritz crispritz.py index-genome hg19_ref hg19_ref/ pam/pamNGG.txt -bMax 2 -th 4
+    docker run -v ${PWD}:/DATA -w /DATA -i i scancellieri/crisprme crisprme.py targets-integration --targets sg1617.bestMerge.txt --genome_version hg38 --guide sg1617.txt --gencode Gencode/gencode.protein_coding.bed --output .
     ```